Towards Understanding Quality Challenges of the Federated Learning for Neural Networks: A First Look from the Lens of Robustness: Background

 \subsection{Mutation operators in Deep Learning}

-Mutation testing is a well-known topic in the Software Engineering community, and recently it has been applied in deep learning \citep{deepmu,munn}.
-Even though these studies have introduced many mutation operators for deep learning, many of these operators do not reflect real-world faults.
-More recently, a set of new mutation operators have proposed that is based on real faults \citep{deepcrime}.
-These operators consist of the following categories: training data, hyper-parameters, activation function, regularisation, weights, loss function, optimization function, validation.
+Mutation testing is a well-known topic in the Software Engineering community, and recently it has been applied in DL \citep{deepmu,munn}.
+Even though these studies have introduced many mutation operators for DL, many of these operators do not reflect real-world faults.
+More recently, a new mutation operator set has been proposed that is based on real faults \citep{deepcrime}.
+These operators consist of the following categories: training data, hyper-parameters, activation function, regularisation, weights, loss function, optimization function, and validation.

 In this paper, we leverage mutation testing to simulate the potential quality issues and how they impact the quality of SOTA FL techniques.
-In particular, We focus on mutation operators from the data category to simulate actual (potential) faults in the federated context.
+In particular, we focus on mutation operators from the data category to simulate actual (potential) faults in the federated context.
 Other categories are mostly related to the training process, and although clients have access to that, if faults were to happen, they would be happening on all clients as the code for all clients is the same.
 Thus, it is unlikely that clients can change the model parameters by mistake.
 As a result, other categories are not applicable in the FL setting (they make more sense in centralized learning).
+An important note is that the selected mutators are not specific to FL; rather, they apply to FL.
+Since there are no FL-specific mutators at the time of conducting this study, we use these FL-applicable mutators.

 Now we discuss mutation operators related to training data.